state-space-models/cuthbert/docs/examples/online_stoch_vol.md

 The model we'll use is a simple stochastic volatility model adapted from section 2.4.3 in [Chopin and Papaspiliopoulos (2023)](https://doi.org/10.1007/978-3-030-47845-2).

-Of independent interest, we'll define the state-space model dynamics in continuous-time so that we easily handle the irregular observation times (which occur here as stock prices aren't available on weekends).
+Of additional interest, we'll define the state-space model dynamics in continuous-time so that we easily handle the irregular observation times (which occur here as stock prices aren't available on weekends).
+We'll also define the observation model in a convenient way to handle missing data and predict future values using the same filtering framework.

 ## Setup and imports